Upstream#

 a connection to an active server is inversely proportional to its average

-response time; the smaller it is, the more connections the server will receive.
-The directive accounts for the average connection establishment time.
+response time; the lower the time, the more connections the server will receive.
+The directive considers the average time to establish a connection.
 The directive uses the average time to receive the first byte of the response.
-The directive uses the average time to receive the complete response.
+The directive uses the average time to receive the full response.
 Added in version 1.7.0: PRO Serves the same function as response_time_factor (PRO)

 and overrides it if the parameter is set.
 Specifies a condition variable